R. Siva Kumar: Ramkinkar Baij

 Ramkinkar Baij: A Retrospective, 1906-1980 is a book by R. Siva Kumar that was brought out on the occasion of a massive retrospective exhibition of Ramkinkar Baij at the National Gallery of Modern Art.

 The exhibition was curated by K.S.
 Radhakrishnan and the book was brought out in collaboration with the Delhi Art Gallery.
-The book presents entire body of Ramkinkar's sketches, watercolours, etchings, oils and sculptures, together with many invaluable period photographs.
+The book presents entire body of Ramkinkar's sketches, watercolours, etchings, oils, and sculptures, together with many period photographs.
 This is considered to be the authoritative volume on the “prolific master”.

 Drawing distinction between Benode Behari Mukherjee and Ramkinkar Baij, Siva Kumar notes, "If his friend and colleague Binodebihari painted the starker side of Santiniketan landscape, and saw himself as a lonely palm tree in the middle of the barren and parched Khoai, Ramkinkar saw himself as the Palash in full bloom: No leaves, bare branches, fully ablaze".

 In 2013 R. Siva Kumar was granted an award by the Paschimbanga Bangla Akademi for this book.